Validator-POSTHUMAN/contributions/SifChain.md

 <details>
   <summary>YouTube Activity</summary>

-This is our big part of humanitarian side of our contibutions for Osmosis: <br/>
+This is our big part of humanitarian side of our contibutions for SifChain: <br/>
 We have several YouTube channels: <br/>
 1. [CryptoBase](https://www.youtube.com/channel/UCT8g3Ki-EO0UHhP2DFPXi2A)
 2. [PostHuman](https://www.youtube.com/c/POSTHUMAN)